 Practical sessions, supported by pre-labs and some written assignments.
 This module formally carries zero effort since that is attributed to the three accompanying theory modules (3 x 45 h).
 Employability sessions organised with careers.

 |Guided independent study||20|

 |Total study time||135|

-Practical work, written reports and presentations.
+Practical work, lab skills, written reports and presentations.
 This module formally carries zero CATS as the marks are attributed to the three accompanying theory modules.